-Those of you who have relatives affected by cancer may want to consider assessing your own risk of developing cancer.
-One third of the population is directly affected by cancer, and 5-10% of all cancers are hereditary.
+Those of you with a family history of cancer may wonder about your own risk of developing cancer.
+One third of the population will develop cancer, and 5-10% of all cancers are hereditary.
 Understanding your hereditary risk can help you take preventative action.
 Hereditary risk can be determined through a genetic test, like GeneMate®.
 GeneMate® analyzes so-called genomic DNA (gDNA) that contains information about your hereditary risk.

 GeneMate® sample collection occurs on your terms, in your home.
 A sample collection kit is delivered straight to your mailbox with instructions and materials for saliva collection, as well as everything you need to return the sample to iCellate's lab. iCellate performs a comprehensive analysis and breaks down complex information, ultimately providing you with a concrete risk assessment. iCellate's clinical team is available for consultation along the way.